Klimroth/Video-Action-Classifier-for-African-Ungulates-in-Zoos/README.md

 A short readme file is included as a PDF.

-We explicitely invite all researchers to use and modify the code or parts of it, if you do so, please cite this github-repository as (BibTex):
+We explicitely invite all researchers to use and modify the code or parts of it under the MIT License, if you do so, please cite this github-repository as (BibTex):

 >@misc{ActionClassifierUngulates_2020,\
 >   title={Video Action Classifier for African Ungulates in Zoos},\